RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/extended-workflow.rst

     uorfannotationpath: ""
     alternativestartcodons: "CTG,GTG,TTG"

 For this tutorial, we can keep the default values for the *config.yaml*.
-The organism analyzed in this tutorial is *homo sapiens*, therefore we keep the taxonomy at *Eukarya*.
-We let *Trim galore* determine the correct adapter sequence.
-The path to *samples.tsv* is correct and we precomputed nothing, therefore we leave the rest empty.

 Running the workflow
 ====================